Survey Junkie Review: Is it worth it for Canadians?

 How to take surveys

-Each survey listed will tell you approximately how long it will take to complete and how many points you’ll receive when you’re finished.
-They will typically take anywhere between 4 minutes and 30 minutes to complete.
+Each survey listed will tell you approximately how long it will take to complete and how many points you will receive when you are finished.
+It usually took me 4-30 minutes to respond.

-But just because a survey is available on your dashboard does not mean you automatically qualify to complete it.
-You will answer some preliminary questions to determine your suitability for the survey, and you may be disqualified if you don’t fit the correct demographic.
-That said, if you are disqualified mid-survey, Survey Junkie will still give you some points.
+But just because a survey is available on your dashboard doesn’t mean you’re automatically qualified to answer it.
+You will be required to answer preliminary questions to determine if you are suitable to complete the survey and you may be disqualified if you do not meet the demographic criteria.
+That said, if you get disqualified mid-survey, Survey Junkie will still give you some points.
 This only happened to me once and I got 1 point.